Table of Contents

-Androgen receptor antagonists work by blocking androgen receptors, hence diminishing the androgen effects on the target tissue, for instance, a prostate tumor.
-These antiandrogens resemble natural occurring androgens such as testosterone structurally, but have an opposite effect in that they block the receptor.
+Androgen receptor antagonists work by blocking androgen receptors, hence diminishing the effects of androgens on the target tissue, for instance, a prostate tumor.
+These antiandrogens resemble natural occurring androgens such as testosterone, structurally, but have an opposite effect, in that they block the receptor.

 Why Androgen Receptor Antagonists are Needed

 Androgen diminishing techniques such as castration and the administration of high dosage estrogen were used in the 1950s to improve the prognosis of patients with metastatic prostate cancer.

 Additionally, patients with metastatic prostate cancer, with progression of tumor after castration, showed response to docetaxel, prolonging their life by decades.
 These findings led to the realization that antiandrogens might play an important role in changing the outcome of prostate cancer.

 Androgens and Prostate Cancer